-Many variations and fine-tunings of abdominoplasty procedures exist.
-For example: apronectomy, mini-abdominoplasty, standard abdominoplasty, fleur de lis, extended abdominoplasty, lipoabdominoplasty, umbilicoplasty techniques, muscle plication and others.
+There are several variations of abdominoplasty procedures.
+For example: apronectomy, mini-abdominoplasty; standard abdominoplasty, fleur-de-lis; extended abdominoplasty, lipoabdominoplasty with or without muscle plication; hernia repair and others.

 Am I Suitable for Abdominoplasty?

-You must be in good health and not have any active or serious medical conditions.
+- Be in good health with no active or serious medical conditions.

-You should be nonsmoker as smoking increase the risk of wound breakdown, infection and delayed healing.
+- Be a non-smoker, as smoking increases the risk of wound breakdown, infection and delayed healing.

 - A detailed examination of your abdomen will be done to reveal your skin quality and distribution of the excess tissue.
-I will examin you standing then laying down for muscle weakness and hernias.
+I will examine you standing up and then laying down, to check for muscle weakness and hernias.

-I will discuss the suitability of the procedure with you, as well as the types of abdominoplasty and techniques required, the expected outcome, and any alternative options.
+- I will discuss the suitability of the tummy tuck procedure for you, the range of abdominoplasty techniques, the expected outcome, and alternative options.

-If you are a good candidate for surgery, I will discuss the abdominoplasty procedure in more depth, your expected recovery as well as your recovery, any possible risks, and complications.
+- If you are a good candidate for tummy tuck surgery, I will discuss the abdominoplasty procedure in more depth, your expected recovery as well as any possible risks that come with the surgery.

 You will experience swelling, bruising, and discomfort for the first few days.
 You should take all the medications as prescribed.
 The pain is well controlled by taking the painkillers on a regular basis.

-It usually takes two weeks to return to day-to-day activities.
-It may take up to six weeks to return to full physical activities.
+It usually takes one to two weeks to get back to day-to-day light activities.
+It might take up to six weeks to return to full physical activities.
 You should wear a well-fitted pressure garment and refrain from heavy lifting and physical exercise for 6 weeks after surgery.
 You must also avoid sit-ups and abdominal muscle exercise for 3 months after surgery.

 What Follow-up Do I Get?

-That would depend on your aims and expectations, which are better measured and discussed during the consultation.
-For example, weight reduction by diet and exercise is the best option to get rid of diffused and visceral fat.
+That would depend on your aims and expectations, which are measured and discussed during the consultation.
+Weight reduction by diet and exercise is the best option to get rid of diffused and visceral fat.
 Liposuction and liposculpture might be a better alternative in those cases where the skin and muscle loosening is minimal.
 BodyTite™ is a minimally invasive intervention in some mild cases.